radicle-dev/heartwood/radicle-cli/examples/rad-node.md

 ✓ Node is running.
 ```

-The node also allows us to query data that it has access too such as
+The node also allows us to query data that it has access to such as
-the tracking relationships and the routing table.
+the follow policies and the routing table.
 Before we explore
-those commands we'll first track a peer so that we have something to
+those commands we'll first follow a peer so that we have something to
 see.

 ```
-$ rad track did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk --alias Bob
+$ rad follow did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk --alias Bob
-✓ Tracking policy updated for z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk (Bob)
+✓ Follow policy updated for z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk (Bob)
 ```

-Now, when we use the `rad node tracking` command we will see
+Now, when we use the `rad node seeding` command we will see
-information for repositories that we track -- in this case a
+information for repositories that we seed -- in this case a
 repository that was already created:

 ```
-$ rad node tracking ╭──────────────────────────────────────────────────────╮
+$ rad node seeding ╭──────────────────────────────────────────────────────╮
 │ RID                                 Scope     Policy │
 ├──────────────────────────────────────────────────────┤